bytecodealliance/wasmtime/cranelift/docs/compare-llvm.md

 - Cranelift has no aggregate types.
 LLVM has named and anonymous struct types as well as array types.

-Cranelift has multiple boolean types, whereas LLVM simply uses `i1`.
-The sized Cranelift boolean types are used to represent SIMD vector masks like `b32x4` where each lane is either all 0 or all 1 bits.
+Cranelift uses integer-typed values of `0` or `1` for booleans, whereas LLVM simply uses `i1`.
+The sized Cranelift integer types are used to represent SIMD vector masks like `i32x4` where each lane is either all 0 or all 1 bits.

 Cranelift instructions and function calls can return multiple result values.
 LLVM instead models this by returning a single value of an aggregate type.